Cinema and Film Festivals in Quebec: Scene, Venues, and Events

 Major film events

-Quebec City hosts several film festivals that attract filmmakers, producers, and cinephiles from around the world.
-These events put the city on the international cinema map.
+Quebec hosts several film festivals that attract filmmakers, producers, and cinephiles from all over the world.
+Events that put the city on the international cinema map.

-Les Rendez-vous Québec Cinéma is the main cinematic event dedicated to Quebec cinema.
-Every year, this festival presents a selection of feature films, short films, documentaries, and animated films produced in Quebec.
-A complete overview of a constantly renewing creative industry, with premieres, meetings with the teams, and lively debates.
+The Rendez-vous Québec Cinéma is the main film event dedicated to Quebec cinema.
+Each year, this festival presents a selection of feature films, short films, documentaries, and animated films produced in Quebec.
+A comprehensive overview of a creative industry that keeps renewing itself, with premieres, meetings with the teams, and lively debates.

 FocusQuebec cinema